 What is an intervention?

-By interventions, we mean making changes to the way we work to improve outcomes for medical students and trainees.
+By interventions, we mean any changes to the working or learning experience aimed at improving the outcomes for medical students and trainees.
 Research identifies five main types of interventions:

-- Training for trainees, such as to reduce exam anxiety
+- Training or support for trainees, such as familiarisation with exam structures to reduce anxiety

-- Leadership, such as raising awareness amongst educational leaders of the challenges for specific groups
+- Engaging medical education leadership, such as raising awareness amongst educational leaders of the challenges for specific groups

 - Transparency around the issues and causes of differential attainment and engaging with stakeholders.
 For example, making outcome data available publicly to show differences in attainment across groups

-- Designing recruitment and assessment to minimise bias, such as making tests as fair as possible and removing names from interview forms.
+- Designing processes such as recruitment and assessment to minimise bias.
+For example, removing names from interview forms.

 Interventions can be targeted at different levels:

-- System level, such as policy changes that aim to improve the fairness of training systems and processes such as the allocation of training posts.
+- System or policy level, such as the random allocation of training posts.

-- Individual level, such as one to one coaching or support
+- Individual level, such as one to one coaching or mentoring.

-Work Psychology Group identified some helpful tips for developing an intervention in response to observed differences in educational experiences or outcomes:
+Work Psychology Group have identified some helpful tips for developing an intervention in response to observed differences in educational experiences or outcomes:

 - Consider what your data means within your local context.
-The main issues giving rise to the variation may be different in different parts of the UK and therefore how you respond is also likely to be different
+The issues giving rise to the variation may differ across the UK, so how you respond may be different

 The benefits of evaluating interventions